February 12, 2026

 Costs that are more defensible include structural renovation, adding a room or floor, major alterations that add value or extend the life of the property, and major permanent upgrades, provided you have proper invoices and payment proofs.

-Simple rule: if it’s maintenance, don’t treat it as improvement.
-If it’s a capital upgrade, document it.
+Simple rule: if it is maintenance, do not treat it as improvement.
+If it is a capital upgrade, document it properly.

 Expenses on transfer